Can I meet with an Engineering counselor?

 Yes, but it is not recommended.
 We want to see your grades at UCLA to show you are prepared for the demand and rigor of an engineering curriculum at UCLA.
 Taking classes at another school doesn’t give us this information.
 If you still want to pursue this, keep in mind:

-- If you have over 105 units you may not transfer any more units from a Community College and all lower division courses must be completed at UCLA or another UC.
+- Prior to Fall 17, you may not transfer any more units from a Community College after 105 total units.
+After Fall 17, you may not transfer any more units from a Community College if you have over 105 total lower division units.
+After those points, all lower division courses must be completed at UCLA or another UC.

 - Grades at a a non UC-School will not be calculated into your GPA or Prep GPA.